paperclip-ui/legacy-paperclip/README.md

 - Templates can be compiled to strongly typed code.
 - Templates Integrate with your existing React application (more languages & frameworks soon).
 - Integrates with Webpack.

-## Motivation

-The motivation behind Paperclip is to eliminate bottlenecks around HTML & CSS development, and provide tooling that helps you ship UI features quicker.
-More specifically:

-- Eliminate the lag time between writing code & seeing UI.
-- Shorten the gap between design -> code by bringing more design tooling into web development.
-- Provide better safety around building UIs with easier to use cross-browser testing tools.